 The College Dropout ranks right up there with such legendary debut records as Ramones or The Velvet Underground & Nico as a first album that is not only a singularly flawless execution of an artist’s entire sound, but a groundbreaking release that would set the tone for their peers for years to come.
 That might sound high and mighty, but when was the last time you listened to The College Dropout?
 Doing so again might remind you that hip-hop as we know it, in many ways, can be traced to this album, right here.
 A more fitting title would have been The Blueprint, but a certain mentor of Kanye’s had already taken it…

 5. Kanye West – ‘Late Registration’ (2006)

 And how does Kanye follow such a highwire debut act?
 By retaining the songcraft, lyrical acrobatics, and unadulterated ambition that marked his first record and adding an orchestra.
 The richly realized – and even more richly felt – Late Registration is a master class in musicianship, the kind of sophomore album artists would trade their souls in a Faustian bargain to make.
 Spending a year (and $2 million of his own money) into its creation more than paid off; West’s ambition resulted in such indelible classics as “Hey Mama,” “Diamonds From Sierra Leone,” and “Gold Digger,” the latter of which remains as jarringly brazen now as it did over a decade ago.

 4. Kendrick Lamar – ‘To Pimp a Butterfly’ (2016)

 The leap forward from Kendrick Lamar’s good kid, m.A.A.d.
 City to To Pimp a Butterfly is nothing short of astonishing.
-Where the former was an album that redefined West Coast hip-hop for a new millennium with carefully-written production and an ear for storytelling, the latter is a tapestry of the African-American experience utilizing the culture’s every major musical style of the 20th century; a sonic bridge from the slave ships to the ghettos still torn asunder by police brutality.
+Where the former was an album that redefined West Coast hip-hop for a new millennium with carefully-written production and an ear for storytelling, the latter is a tapestry of the African-American experience utilizing every major musical style of the culture in the 20th century; a sonic bridge from the slave ships to the ghettos still torn asunder by police brutality.
 It is among the most vital pieces of art of the African-American experience in any medium.
 It is loud, it is proud, and it is transcendent.